-For the initial year ended June 30, 2016 the Florida Prepaid College Board provided certain administrative expenses to ABLE under a contractual agreement with no date of expiration or termination.
-Under this agreement, ABLE paid administration fees totaling \$225,000 to the Board for the initial year ended June 30, 2016.
-Additionally, ABLE owed certain reimbursable expenses to the Florida Prepaid College Board totaling \$1,799 at June 30, 2016.
+For the year ended June 30, 2018 the Florida Prepaid College Board provided certain administrative expenses to ABLE under a contractual agreement with no date of expiration or termination.
+Under this agreement, ABLE paid administration fees totaling \$225,000 to the Board for the year ended June 30, 2018.
+Additionally, ABLE owed certain reimbursable expenses to the Florida Prepaid College Board and its component units totaling \$5,014 at June 30, 2018.